 In terms of sustainable construction, new building work will be carried out with independent on-site supervision.
 Construction cannot be based on precarious labour.
 There will be clear lines of responsibility as to the result.
 A rigorous construction process should lead to more buildings being built by local and national government bodies using direct labour and less involvement of private developers and finance - meaning that the fruits of the investment remain in public hands, for the benefit of Europe's communities.
-And Europe needs to invest in vertical housing and urban density, avoiding destruction from the urban sprawl.
+And Europe needs to invest in vertical housing and urban density, using sustainable prefabricated construction methods, to avoid destruction from the urban sprawl.